amirh89/projects/Django/README.md

-Hello.
+Hello

-This is my django project.
+This is my django project called Blog